Jeff Richards (actor, born 1924): Early life and career

 He was born Richard Mansfield Taylor in Portland, Oregon.
-Taylor joined the United States Navy during World War II and served until 1946.
+Taylor joined the U.S. Navy during World War II and served until 1946.
 After, he played shortstop for the Portland Beavers for a year and then for the Salem Senators; however, his baseball career ended after he tore a ligament and was unable to play anymore.

 Early Acting Career

 He then went to Hollywood to pursue a film career.
 His first roles included uncredited bits at Warner Bros in The Big Punch (1948), Johnny Belinda (1948), Fighter Squadron (1948) and The Girl from Jones Beach (1949).

-At 20th Century Fox, he had small roles in Mother Is a Freshman (1949), and Cheaper by the Dozen (1950).
+At 20th Century Studios, he had small roles in Mother Is a Freshman (1949), and Cheaper by the Dozen (1950).
 He went to Columbia to make Kill the Umpire (1950), cast as "Richard Taylor".
 He played a baseball player and publicity said he used to play for Salem in the Western League and that they had spent six weeks trying to cast the role.